all24/api-documentation/source/index.html.md

   -d hs_product_details[supplier_info][0][cost][0][is_primary]=true
 ```

-Add a new product for selected warehouse
+Adds a new product for a specific warehouse

 ### HTTP Request